 The 43,000 square-foot “Black Fire Innovation” space will include replicated elements of a Caesars casino and resort to provide real-life conditions for product testing and a place for students to train to enter the workforce of the future.

 UNLV alum leads largest cocoa company in Indonesia.

 Hospitality In The News

-IEHA, a division of ISSA, and the University of Nevada, Las Vegas William F. Harrah College of Hospitality (HCOH) have partnered on research to assist hotel housekeepers.
+IEHA, a division of ISSA, and the University of Nevada, Las Vegas’s William F. Harrah College of Hospitality (HCOH) have agreed to partner on research to assist hotel housekeepers.